 No. As long as you are a graduate of an accredited college or university in the U.S. and meet the required GPA, applicants from all schools are treated equally.
 In 2016, the students enrolled came from 19 different colleges.
 Almost all colleges and universities have courses which will allow one to complete the prerequisites.

 Some preference is given to Iowa residents.
 Once invited for a personal interview residents and nonresidents have an equal chance for acceptance.
-In 2014 we offered admission to 11 nonresidents.
-Five (5) accepted and enrolled.
+In 2015 we offered admission to 24 nonresidents.
+Nine (9) accepted and enrolled.

 No, the emphasis in entry level education is on training a generalist in practice.
 However, an introduction to the specialty areas is available during clinical internships.
 Formal certification as a clinical specialist requires clinical experience as a physical therapist and the passing of a specialist certification examination.
 Clinical specialty areas in physical therapy are: orthopaedics, geriatrics, sports, neurologic, pediatrics, cardiopulmonary, clinical electrophysiologic, and women's health.